 Everyone knows broccoli is healthy, right?
 But, when it’s used to make a tasty broccoli slaw salad with Greek yogurt, fresh lemon and ground ginger as the base for a dressing, it’s amazingly healthy!
 Using mostly Greek yogurt instead of all mayonnaise adds protein and probiotics.

 All you need to do is add some rotisserie chicken for good quality protein and some whole grain bread to the Easy Real Food Recipe and you’ve got the balance in a meal I always look for.
 I have autoimmune issues and over the years I’ve learned that a combination of protein and whole grains, along with fresh fruits and vegetables, is required to keep me steady.

 THE EASY HEALTHY REAL FOOD INGREDIENTS

-Begin by adding some Greek yogurt, a little mayonnaise, fresh lemon juice, ground ginger, sea salt and fresh ground black pepper to a medium-sized bowl and whisk till smooth.
+Begin by adding Greek yogurt, a little mayonnaise, fresh squeezed lemon juice, ground ginger, sea salt and fresh ground black pepper to a medium-sized bowl and whisk until smooth.
 I used these colorful measuring spoons and one of these whisks for this post.
 Find these and other “Featured Kitchen Favorites” utensils and tools in my Amazon Shop.